annamalai-nr/drebin/README.md

 ## **Who do I talk to?** ##
 ***
-* You may also contact Annamalai at ANNAMALA002@e.ntu.edu.sg Arief Kresnadi Ignatius Kasim at arie0010@e.ntu.edu.sg Loo Jia Yi at e140112@e.ntu.edu.sg
+* You may contact Arief Kresnadi Ignatius Kasim at arie0010@e.ntu.edu.sg or Loo Jia Yi at e140112@e.ntu.edu.sg
+* You may also contact Annamalai at ANNAMALA002@e.ntu.edu.sg

 ## **How do I use it?** ##
 ***
-1. Drebin
+1. Run "python Main.py"

     For Drebin, please make the repository folder as the current working directory.
 The arguments of Drebin are: